tomoeyukishiro/newProductDevelopment/README.md

 newProductDevelopment
 =====================

-Repo for the new product development site
+Repo for the new product development site.
+Steps to set up locally:

+- Install node
+- Install express